Northwest Boise: A Neighborhood Guide

 Northwest Boise is known for mature landscaping and tree-lined streets, with development spanning several decades:

-- 1980s and 1990s subdivisions: More traditional layouts with attached garages, manicured streets, and HOAs to maintain aesthetics.
+- 1980s and 1990s subdivisions: Traditional layouts with attached garages, manicured streets, and HOAs to maintain aesthetics.

-- Townhome and low-maintenance communities: Ideal for those looking for a turnkey lifestyle with minimal upkeep.
+- Townhomes and low-maintenance communities: Ideal for those looking for a turnkey lifestyle with minimal upkeep.

 Traffic & Commute Considerations